 The members of the Compensation Committee are Ms. Edwardson, Mr. Schlecht and Ms. Morris.
 Ms. Edwardson serves as chair of the Compensation Committee.
-Ms. Edwardson and Ms. Morris are non-employee directors within the meaning of Rule 16b-3 of the rules promulgated under the Exchange Act and outside directors as defined by Section 162(m) of the Code, and both are independent directors as defined by the NASDAQ Listing Rules.
+Ms. Edwardson and Ms. Morris are non-employee directors within the meaning of Rule 16b-3 of the rules promulgated under the Exchange Act and outside directors as defined by Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), and both are independent directors as defined by the NASDAQ Listing Rules.